Quantum harmonic free energies for biomolecules and nanomaterials: Results

 If one is instead interested in the absolute values, the method can still be cheaper than the full computation of the Hessian.
 Figure~\ref{fig:NP1}d shows the stochastic error for the largest carbon system ($\mathrm{C_{432}H_{216}}$) as a function of computational cost.
-At less than 20\% of the exact calculation's computational effort, the error estimate is well within 1 kcal/mol.
+At less than 20\% of the exact calculation's computational effort, the error estimate for ZPE is well within 1 kcal/mol, red corresponding to 0.03\% relative error with respect to the total ZPE or 7.7\% relative error with respect to the $\Delta$ZPE between DFT and xTB.
 Less precise estimates can be obtained even more cheaply; a 20 times speedup is possible if 2 kcal/mol of error in the absolute quantities is tolerable.

-Vibrational contributions to the free energy are also central to the study of biomolecules.
-For protein-ligand interactions in particular, where the aggregate binding is often only 5-10 kcal/mol, the vibrational contribution to binding free energies can be significant.
-Although the harmonic approximation is not necessarily a faithful approximation in these systems, the harmonic contributions nonetheless provide a first estimate of the thermal and entropic contributions.
-For these quantities, we use the fixed random vector correlated sampling approach described above, and employ the semi-empirical extended tight binding method as the quantum mechanical theory.
+Vibrational contributions to the free energy are also central to the study of large molecule and biomolecular interactions.
+For protein-ligand interactions in particular, where the aggregate binding is often only 5-15 kcal/mol, the vibrational contribution to binding free energies can be significant.
+Although the harmonic approximation is not necessarily a faithful approximation in these systems, the harmonic contributions nonetheless provide a useful first estimate of the thermal and entropic contributions~\cite{ehrlich2017towards, spicher2020efficient}.
+The task is challenging for the stochastic Lanczos approach as binding is the difference of large absolute quantities, requiring tight convergence of the statistical error.
+To reduce statistical error, we use the fixed random vector correlated sampling approach described above.
 We do not include explicit water molecules in the simulation: in principle, these could be included at additional cost, or the desolvation contribution to the free energy can be separately estimated by standard continuum methods~\cite{ehrlich2017towards}.
-We first study a system which is just small enough that exact results can be obtained at a high computational cost: a cutout ($\sim$ 1600 atoms) of the human tankyrase 2 (TNKS2) protein with a bound ligand shown in Figure~\ref{fig:PL15}a (see Methods for more information).
-In Figure~\ref{fig:PL15}b we show the thermal contributions to the binding enthalpy, entropy and free energy for stochastic Lanczos quadrature order $m=16$.
-We do not separately plot the zero-point energy in this case because the change in the zero-point energy due to binding is small and not easily resolvable with a small number of random samples.
-For each of the above quantities, the error due to the Lanczos order is less than 1 kcal/mol.

-A significant physical quantity is the thermal contribution to the binding free energy ($\Delta G_\text{vib}-\Delta$ZPE).
-From Figure~\ref{fig:PL15}c we see that this can be estimated with a statistical error of less than 1 kcal/mol with a cost of roughly 10\% of the exact Hessian calculation.